motla/ftdi-d2xx/README.md

 - [ ] Add `FT_SetChars` function
 - [ ] Add the other `FT_EE_*` functions

+## Sponsor
+The work for the library wrapper has been sponsored by [ONWI](https://www.onwi.fr/), a small electronics design office and production unit based near Lyon, France.

 ## Licensing
 This library is distributed under the terms of the [GNU LGPLv3](LICENSE).